asnar00/zeta/scribbles.md

 This is potentially a *very* nice parser, super fast and with some very nice properties.

-    but the grammar doesn't tell us about precedence. we clearly need it though...

     expression = (constant | variable | brackets | operation | function)
     constant = (<number> | <string>)